RobinCPel/serverless-offline/README.md

 --useDocker                 Run handlers in a docker container.
 --layersDir                 The directory layers should be stored in.
 Default: ${codeDir}/.serverless-offline/layers' --dockerReadOnly            Marks if the docker code layer should be read only.
+Default: true --dockerNetworkName         Configures which network the docker container should attach to.
-Default: true --allowCache                Allows the code of lambda functions to cache if supported.
+--allowCache                Allows the code of lambda functions to cache if supported.
 ```